vyperlang/vyper/SECURITY.md

 ## Known Vyper Vulnerabilities and Exposures (VVEs)

+The following is a list of all publicly disclosed vulnerabilities and exposures.
+Best Practices dictate that when we are first made aware of a potential vulnerability, we take the precaution of assessing it's potential impact to deployed projects first.
+When we are confident that a disclosure will not impact known projects that use Vyper, we will add an entry to this table for posterity and reference by others.

 | VVE | Description | Introduced | Fixed | Report Link |
 | --- | ----------- | ---------- | ----- | ----------- |